MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Windows instructions: [Installation steps](../install/r-server-install-windows.md) | [Offline steps](../install/r-server-install-windows-offline.md)

-     For _SQL Server Machine Learning Services_, you must also manually install .NET Core 1.1 and add a registry key called `H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path` with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, `C:\Program Files\Microsoft SQL Server\140`).
+     For _SQL Server Machine Learning Services_, you must also manually install .NET Core 1.1 and add a registry key called 'H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path' with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, C:\Program Files\Microsoft SQL Server\140).

    + Linux instructions: [Installation steps](../install/r-server-install-linux-server.md) | [Offline steps](../install/r-server-install-linux-offline.md)

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges to configure a web node:

    >[!NOTE]
-   >Bypass these interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
-Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).
+   >Bypass these interactive steps to install the node and set an admin password using these command-line switches:
+   >-silentwebnodeinstall mypassword uri1,uri2
+   >Learn more about command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

    1. From the main menu, choose **Configure server**.
 Then, choose **Configure a web node** from the submenu.